hyperledger/fabric/docs/source/test_network.md

 The `deployCC` subcommand will install the **fabcar** chaincode on ``peer0.org1.example.com`` and ``peer0.org2.example.com`` and then deploy the chaincode on the channel specified using the channel flag (or `mychannel` if no channel is specified).
-If are deploying a chaincode for the first time, the script will install the chaincode dependencies.
-By default, The script installs the Golang version of the fabcar chaincode.
+If you are deploying a chaincode for the first time, the script will install the chaincode dependencies.
+By default, The script installs the Go version of the fabcar chaincode.
 However, you can use the language flag, `-l`, to install the Java or javascript versions of the chaincode.
+You can find the Fabcar chaincode in the `chaincode` folder of the `fabric-samples` directory.
+This folder contains sample chaincode that are provided as examples and used by tutorials to highlight Fabric features.

 After the **fabcar** chaincode definition has been committed to the channel, the script initializes the chaincode by invoking the `init` function and then invokes